47 Notable alumni of

 -

-John P. Donohue, M.D. was the Chairman of the Urology Department and Distinguished Professor Emeritus at Indiana University School of Medicine.
+John P. Donohue was an American physician.
+He was the Chairman of the Urology Department and Distinguished Professor Emeritus at Indiana University School of Medicine.
 He pioneered treatments for testicular cancer, including the nerve-sparing technique.
 His work with Dr. Lawrence Einhorn led to an increase in cure rate of testicular cancer from 5% to 90%.
 He studied under Wyland F. Leadbetter.
 He began his career as a United States Navy officer while serving as the ship's surgeon aboard the aircraft carrier USS Wasp.

 -